eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 There are two main requirements in the [European Digital Identity Regulation] about Pseudonyms in relation to Wallet Units:

 1. Wallet Units must be able to generate pseudonyms and store them encrypted and locally within the Wallet Unit.
-2. Relying Parties must accept identification via pseudonyms when there are no legal requirements for identification.
+2. Relying Parties must accept identification via pseudonyms when there are no legal requirements for legal identification.

 Below are the actual parts of the regulation that establish these requirements.